SimDynamX/SpaceTeamsROS/README.md

 ## Competition Notes

-This repository serves as a starting template for SpaceTeams competition participants.
+This repository serves as a starting template for Space Teams University competition participants.
 The service definitions and examples will be expanded and modified throughout the competition development process.

 ## License